Media Uploads#

 Note

 If you pass a file object that does not come from the Python open() function then you must explicitly specify the filepath parameter to upload() or you will receive a ValueError error.
-This is because regular file objects don’t have a .name attribute.
+This is because regular file objects don’t have a .name attribute containing the file name.

-In the specific case of flair emojis, the client.p.flair_emoji.create object works as a method to further simplify the process described above as a single step.
+Specificly for flair emojis, the client.p.flair_emoji.create function works as a way to further simplify the process described above as a single step.

 with open("/Users/danpro/Desktop/Ph03nyx-Super-Mario-Chain-Chomp.png", 'rb') as fh: